 * China Nov industrial data in line with forecasts

 * British pound lifted by extension of Brexit talks

 * Asia stock markets this year: tmsnrt.rs/2zpUAr4

-SINGAPORE/NEW YORK, Dec 15 (Reuters) - Asian stocks drifted lower on Tuesday as worries about increasing COVID-19 deaths and lockdowns overshadowed optimism about the roll-out of coronavirus vaccinations, just days after indexes hit record highs.
+SINGAPORE, Dec 15 (Reuters) - Asian stocks retreated on Tuesday as worries about increasing COVID-19 deaths and lockdowns overshadowed optimism about the roll-out of coronavirus vaccinations, just days after indexes hit record highs.

 Markets showed little reaction to China’s industrial output, which grew in line with expectations in November, expanding for an eighth straight month as an economic recovery gathered pace.

 The number of coronavirus deaths in the United States crossed 300,000 on Monday as the hardest hit nation started its first vaccine inoculations, while tighter COVID-19 restrictions were imposed on London.

-Most Asian markets retreated in early trade, with MSCI’s index of Asia-Pacific shares outside Japan falling 0.6% to 637.8, the lowest in more than a week after having hit a string of record highs last week.
-E-mini futures for the S&P 500 rose 0.1%.
+Most Asian markets retreated, with MSCI’s index of Asia-Pacific shares outside Japan falling 0.6% to 637.8, the lowest in more than a week after having hit a string of record highs in recent weeks.

-Markets in Japan and South Korea, both grappling with surging infection numbers and growing public frustration, slipped 0.2% and 0.3%.
-Hong Kong gave up 0.5%.
+Markets in Japan and South Korea, both grappling with surging infection numbers and growing public frustration, slipped 0.4% and 0.5%.

 Last week, the United States authorised the emergency use of its first COVID-19 vaccine, developed by Pfizer and BioNTech.
 The vaccine has already been authorised in a handful of countries including Britain and Canada.